MoralisWeb3/docs/docs/02-streams-api/useful-streams-options.md

 You can decide to also include Native Transactions

+## Include All Transaction Logs

+When you enable the `includeAllTxLogs` option in your stream config, it will include all related logs if any log or transaction matches your stream config.
+This option can only be used together with `includeNativeTxs` or `includeContractLogs`.

+For example: Enabling `includeAllTxLogs` in a stream with `includeNativeTxs` enabled will return all the logs related to the transaction sent in the webhook.

 ## Advanced Options
 An array of advanced option objects that allow you to specify additional options for creating a stream.
 It has the following **required** fields: